Loki: Season 2 (2023) Show Review

 Marvel Studios / The Walt Disney Company

-From the top, the “secret” that Miss Minutes alluded to last week was revealed: Ravonna Renslayer helped He Who Remains end the Multiversal War.
+From the top, the “secret” that Miss Minutes alluded in the previous episode was revealed: Ravonna Renslayer helped He Who Remains win the Multiversal War.
 She was in fact the commander of his army!
 With the war over, He Who Remains thanked Ravonna, who was excited about the two of them ruling together (we in fact hear the conversation that Loki heard earlier in the season via tape recording).
 Ravonna left through a Time Door to the TVA, which she believed she and He Who Remains would rule together, but after she left, He Who Remains ordered Miss Minutes to wipe the minds of Ravonna and everyone else, explaining why Ravonna has no memory of this interaction.
 Miss Minutes was right – Ravonna is furious!

 Marvel Studios / The Walt Disney Company